PharosNetwork/ops/README.md

 # Pharos Ops (Go Version)

-A Go rewrite of the Pharos blockchain operations tool, providing simplified and efficient management of Pharos light nodes.
+A Go rewrite of the Pharos blockchain operations tool, providing simplified node management.

 ## Features

 - **Simplified Architecture**: No separate deploy/distribution directories - current directory is the deployment directory
 - **Idempotent Operations**: All operations are safe to run multiple times
-- **Light Mode Only**: Focused on light node deployment and management
+- **Single Domain**: Focused on single domain.json management
-- **Node Management**: Start, stop, status, and clean operations for light nodes
+- **Compatible**: Generates NODE_ID using the same SHA256 hash algorithm as Python version

 ## Installation